The below editorial is an excerpt from our full review.

 By Jonathan Crouch

-Nissan's Ariya aims to rejuvenate the upper-mid-sized part of the EV market.
-Jonathan Crouch drives it.
+Nissan's Ariya is an often-overlooked choice in the upper-mid-sized part of the EV market.
+Jonathan Crouch looks at the updated version.

-The Ariya broadens Nissan's EV range up-market, an upper-mid-sized Coupe-Crossover that really seems to have the 'want one' factor missing from so many family-segment electric vehicles.
+The Ariya, here lightly improved, has broadened Nissan's EV range up-market, an upper-mid-sized Coupe-Crossover that really seems to have the 'want one' factor missing from so many family-segment electric vehicles.
 It's boldly styled, has a cutting-edge cabin and offers a choice of battery sizes and drivetrain options.
 Think EV are dull?
 Check this one out.

 Every major brand has been developing Electric Vehicles over the last decade.
 But only a few have been doing so with actual customers, selling cars from actual showrooms.
 One of these brands is Nissan, who established the concept of an all-electric family car with the innovative LEAF all the way back in 2011.
-Before bringing us a follow-up, that difficult second album, this car, the Ariya.
+Before in 2022 bringing us a follow-up, that difficult second album, this car, the Ariya.
 Much of that time was spent creating the platform this car sits upon, the CMF-EV chassis that also underpins its very similar close cousin, the Renault Megane E-Tech Electric.
 That car is positioned in size and price very similarly to the current-day Nissan LEAF, so this one, its name based on the Japanese word for 'honourable', must be a slightly larger, slightly more aspirational, more up-market thing.
 A mid-sized Crossover aimed at entry-level Tesla territory and the EV market's most over-crowded segment.
+In Spring 2026, a package of updates were introduced, creating the car we're going to look at here.

 To see the full road test text contact us on 0330 0020 227